Canada RVers Brace for a Cold Winter Season

 View this post on Instagram

 Amid concerns about Snowbirds who will be unable to venture South this winter struggling to find adequate accommodations, and with assistance from The Hotel Association of Canada, we have secured discounts from hotel providers that campgrounds can extend to their guests for the colder months when parks are closed.
 Please share this link with anyone who may be in need of accommodation: https://ccrvc.ca/resources/hotel-access-program-for-canadian-snowbirds/

-CCRV officials have partnered with several hotel chains to provide discounted hotel room rates.
-Canadian nomads who lack a four-season RV to shelter from the cold will find it helpful.
-For more information on the program, visit the program information page, Hotel Discount Program for Canadian RV Snowbirds.
+CCRV officials partnered with several hotel chains.
+Together they’re giving lower hotel room rates.
+Canadian nomads without a four-season RV will find it helpful.
+For more information on the program, visit Hotel Discount Program for Canadian RV Snowbirds.
 You can also learn more about the new housing program in this Camper Report article.

 Rene Agredano and her husband, Jim Nelson, became full-time RVers in 2007 and have been touring the country ever since.
 In her blog, Rene chronicles the ins and outs of the full-timing life and brings readers along to meet the fascinating people and amazing places they visit on the road.
 Her road trip adventures are chronicled in her blog at LiveWorkDream.com.